Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 #### The Back to Top Button

   All four pages had a back to top button which was meant to appear when scrolling down.
-This worked on 3 of the 4 pages and was not always accessible with screen readers.
-AFter many trials and errors it had to be scrapped and replaced with the current back to top link which works fine for sighted, non-sighted and keyboard users.
+This worked on 3 of the 4 pages and after manual testing it found that it was not always accessible with screen readers.
+After many trials and errors it had to be scrapped and replaced with the current back to top link which works fine for sighted, non-sighted and keyboard users.
 The back to top link brings the user back to the skip navigation link which is quite handy for people with disabilities.

 #### The About Us Section